wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Noble.md

 CUNNING:
 [[Cunning#Token Gesture|Token Gesture]]: Select any targets.
 When this skill is type, name, or trait checked, decide which type, name, and trait it counts as
 [[Cunning#Thronebreaker|Thronebreaker]]: Target an enemy.
-Invert their buffs [[Cunning#Dissonance|Dissonance]]: (T1: Target enemy uses declared ACT type in declared ACT slot) If this matches that action type, lock all their skills of that type for 3 turns
+Invert their buffs [[Cunning#Dissonance|Dissonance]]: (T3: Target enemy uses declared ACT type in declared ACT slot) Lock all their skills of that type for 2 turns
 [[Cunning#Goad|Goad]]: Increase a unit's ATK but reduce its DEF

 DISCIPLINE: